cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 product = processor3.foo(10, 20, out sum);
 ```

 Execution of the code is paused until the remote function completes and returns.
-The effect of calling a remote function is the same as calling local function: function return value and output variables are set up as usual.
+The effect of calling a remote function is the same as calling a local function: function return value and output variables are set up as usual.

 ### Asynchronous remote calls

 When a remote function is called asynchronously, the main processor continues to execute code while the remote function computes.
-It is possible to determine whether the remote function has completed, and/or wait for its completion and receive return values.
+It is possible to determine whether the remote function has completed and/or wait for its completion and receive return values.
 Multiple asynchronous remote calls may be active at the same time, provided each of them is executed on a different remote processor.

 Asynchronous calls are started using the built-in `async()` function: